-Stephen Cecchetti and Kim Schoenholtz argue that we don't need CBDC to solve financial system problems, and hope that central banks stop short of a universal, elastically supplied, interest-bearing digital currency hile the conflict is largely quiet and out of public view, we are in the midst of an epic battle for the soul of the financial system.
+Stephen Cecchetti is the Rosen Family Chair in International Finance at Brandeis International Business School, and Kim Schoenholtz is Henry Kaufman Professor of the History of Financial Institutions and Markets at NYU Stern School of Business hile the conflict is largely quiet and out of public view, we are in the midst of an epic battle for the soul of the financial system.
 Central banks are thinking about whether they should substitute publicly issued digital currency for the bank-issued digital money that people use every day1.
 How this plays out can profoundly reshape the financial system and make it less stable.